Updated: Apr 26

 In all honesty, I'm not sure that attending Opening Night will be possible for me as it is so close to baby's due date but I refuse to officially make that decision until the time comes.
 I would love to attend if possible!

 As well as the usual annual exhibition shaping up to be a a show stopper, there will also be an additional, exclusive 'Botanica' exhibition held in the Art Gallery of New South Wales.
 It will be a small, retrospective exhibition with works gathered from those previously displayed in Botanica's twenty years of history.
-I am so honoured to have a work of mine included in the is exhibition as well!
+I am so honoured to have a work of mine included in this exhibition as well!
 It may not be displaying in a public space in the Art Gallery of New South Wales, but I'm still claiming it as exhibiting there all the same.

 So!
 Lots has been happening and all the beautiful work of Australia's top botanical artists will be on display very soon!
 If you're interested to see the artwork for yourself, check out the details for the exhibition here.
 And if you do go, take a picture of my work hanging there and send it to me- just in case I don't get the chance to see it there myself!